Who We Are

 Employee Benefits

-The ELEA Employee Benefits Plan offers group plans for schools and centers (individual ELEA members may not participate) and their eligible employees, in an "unbundled" plan.
-It includes Disability and Life Insurance, Vision and Dental, and Student Accident Insurance.
-The Employee Benefits Plans are administered by Nancy Bond Insurance Services, 201 West Lemon Avenue, Monrovia, CA 91016.
-Phone: 866-899-8559.
-A percentage of all proceeds from these programs are donated by Nancy Bond Insurance Services to ELEA.
+The ELEA Employee Benefits Plan is open to schools and centers that are members of ELEA.
+The plan offers an "unbundled" group plan, which includes Disability and Life Insurance, Vision and Dental, and Student Accident Insurance for eligible employees.
+The administration of the Employee Benefits Plans is handled by Nancy Bond Insurance Services located at 201 West Lemon Avenue, Monrovia, CA. You may contact them at 866-899-8559.
+Nancy Bond Insurance Services donates a percentage of all proceeds from these programs to ELEA.

 Resource Materials and Discounts